vector-ops/goships/README.md

 # Move the binary to a directory in your PATH
 mv goships $HOME/bin/

-# or run with in the project directory
+# Or run within the project directory
 ./goships
 ```